 - 1. Create a vision and strategic intent for the future of Dwellingup. - 2.
-Develop a plan that identifies new and existing opportunities for industry and jobs and includes consideration of how different sectors, industries and land-uses in the Dwellingup area can co-exist to the betterment of the town, region and State. - 3.
+Develop a plan that identifies new and existing opportunities for industry and jobs and includes consideration of how different sectors, industries and land-uses in the Dwellingup area can co-exist to the betterment of the town, region and state. - 3.
 Provide a supporting evidence base for each part of the plan, through indicative investment costings and cost benefit analyses, as required.

 The development of Dwellingup Futures will be overseen by the Shire of Murray.
-A Technical Committee (this group) will convene for an initial term of 24 months, at which point it is expected that Dwellingup Futures will be submitted to the Minister for Regional Development for endorsement, prior to submitting to State Cabinet for implementation.
+A Stakeholder Working Group (this group) will convene for an initial term of 24 months, at which point it is expected that Dwellingup Futures will be submitted to the Minister for Regional Development for endorsement, prior to submitting to State Cabinet for implementation.

-The Technical Advisory Committee is supported by a Secretariat.
+The Stakeholder Working Group is supported by a Secretariat.

-Role of the Technical Advisory Committee
+Role of the Stakeholder Working Group

-The function of the Dwellingup Futures Technical Advisory Committee is to:
+The function of the Dwellingup Futures Stakeholder Working Group is to:

-- recommend (upwards) to the Stakeholder Working Group (SWG) the overarching vision and strategic intent for Dwellingup and with key deliverables and associated timeframes: - ii. recommend to the SWG the boundary to which will be the focus area of the Dwellingup Futures project; - iii. recommend to the SWG the development of an evidence-based approach in support of Dwellingup Futures, including associated cost benefit analyses; and - iv. develop a strategic plan for the Strategic Working Group's consideration.
+- i. scope and define the overarching vision and strategic intent for Dwellingup and with key deliverables and associated timeframes; and - ii. establish an evidence-based approach in support of Dwellingup Futures and develop a strategic plan for Minister for Regional Development consideration.

-The TAC will coordinate and share information around prospective projects and agency implementation plans.
+The Group will coordinate and share information around prospective projects and agency implementation plans.